Pheromones are fascinating molecules. Although humans are not consciously aware of their presence, these chemical signals can influence behaviour.

-Pheromones can not only activate physical, mental and behavioral responses, they can also signal messages to members of the same species.
+Pheromones can not only activate physical, mental and behavioural responses, they can also signal messages to members of the same species.
 Messages of which we humans are not aware and we are still trying to find out their meaning.

 Sometimes, if you look closely, you can see dogs using their VNO when they open and close their mouth slightly while sniffing the air.